isaddiq/BIMUniXchange/README.md

 Download and install ReUniXchange directly from the Autodesk App Store for seamless integration with Revit 2024, 2025, and 2026.

+### 🔧 ArchUniXchange for Archicad

+**Available in this repository**

+Download the **ArchUniXchange Python scripts** from this repository to enable the **Archicad** side of the BIM-to-Unity workflow.

+### 🔧 BIMUniXchange for Unity

+**BIMUniXchange_V1.1.0 is available in this repository in the releases on the right side of this page**

+Download the **BIMUniXchange Unity package** from this repository to use the Unity-side integration for immersive BIM-to-XR workflows.
 ---

 ## 🚀 **Quick Start Guide**